-Corporate and Third Sector collaboration will create an opportunity for the business enterprise not only to offer financial resources but also to actively participate and to innovate social initiatives.
+Corporate and Third Sector partnership will create an opportunity for the business enterprise not only to offer financial resources but also to actively participate and to innovate social initiatives.
 In some fields business enterprises can also offer its managerial skills and expertise.
 The third sector can also take help of the business sector in areas where concerned business has a strong presence.
 The business sector can help third sector in the areas of strategic social marketing, strategies for fund raising, cost control system and in the areas of financial reporting.
 This will bring more professional style of running the third sector organizations.
 The business sector can help third sector by building their capabilities.
 The business can guide third sector in the matters of human resources, finance and reporting systems and a strong third sector will be beneficial to the business sector to partner with.
-The business sector can help third sector with its strong workforce and motivate the workers to engage in the activities of inclusive growth of socially excluded groups.
-The activities inclusive growth of socially excluded groups carried by the business sector will bring visible result which will enhance the reputation in the minds of the public about the company.
+The business sector can help third sector with its strong workforce and motivate the workers to engage in the activities of inclusive growth.
+The inclusive growth activities carried by the business sector will bring visible result which will enhance the reputation in the minds of the public about the company.

-The collaboration between the third sector and business sector will bring respectability to the third sector when they partner with credible business enterprise.
+The partnership between the third sector and business sector will bring respectability to the third sector when they partner with credible business enterprise.
 The third sector should attract the business to partner with.
 In this respect transparency in its activities will be crucial.
-The third sector can take the help of the business sector to attract and enroll volunteers for the inclusive growth activities for the development of socially excluded groups.
-In India, business enjoys a great voice and it is a formidable force like government and this will give a great opportunity for the business to support the third sector in the inclusive growth programmes for the welfare of socially excluded groups.
+The third sector can take the help of the business sector to attract and enroll volunteers for the inclusive growth activities.
+In India, business enjoys a great voice and it is a formidable force like government and this will give a great opportunity for the business to support the third sector in the inclusive growth programmes.
 Business has the responsibility of nation building by partnering with third sector which will enhance India's social and human development.
-Business has the moral responsibility to partner with third sector because it is the business the driver of economic growth and can lead to the role of problem solver of the country by assuming CSR activities in collaboration with the third sector.
+Business has the moral responsibility to partner with third sector because it is the business the driver of economic growth and can lead to the role of problem solver of the country by assuming CSR activities in partnership with the third sector.